 Imagine if we could remove pollution from the atmosphere, not worry about the security of our private information, or design drugs targeted for more effective treatment against disease.
-Poised to revolutionize society, quantum technologies may help us overcome these and other research challenges — and PhD candidate Kristine Boone is helping to pave the way.
+Poised to revolutionize society, quantum technologies may help us overcome these real-world problems and other research challenges — and PhD candidate Kristine Boone is helping to pave the way.

 When computers were first introduced as large, bulky machines capable of performing a few simple tasks like numerical calculations, it was hard to imagine their evolution into the kind of smartphones we carry around in our pockets today.

 “This is where we’re at with quantum computers,” says Kristine Boone, a PhD student in the Department of Physics and Astronomy at the University of Waterloo.
 “The traditional computer has completely changed our society and culture, but it wasn’t overnight.”

 After almost two decades of research, the first quantum computers are emerging from research labs around the world.
 Their unprecedented processing power is anticipated to impact areas such as healthcare, transportation, communication and digital privacy.

 Inspired by these possibilities, Boone has set her sights on correcting the Achilles’ heel of quantum computing — errors.

 Quantum computers can help us solve problems, such as modelling complex chemical processes, which are intractable for existing computers.
 A traditional computer uses long strings of bits, encoding information as 0s and 1s.
 But quantum computers take a different approach.
 They use quantum bits—qubits—that, thanks to quantum mechanics, can be both a 0 and a 1 at the same time.

 Known as superposition, this ability to be in two states at once offers powerful computing potential and gives quantum computers an edge in performing some types of calculations more quickly.
 But here’s the catch: qubits are fragile.
 Any imperfection in the system can cause errors that affect the outcome of a quantum computation.